An Allgravity as a Grand Unification of Forces

-Thus, if nature itself is not in force to create a general picture of the micro world fundamental interactions regardless of gravity, a given grand unification theory must be left-right antisymmetrical theory describing the left - and right-handed particles taking into account that the same lepton cannot be simultaneously both a left-handed and a right-handed fermion.
-Thereby, it predicts an equality of the number of components in all types of massive neutrinos \cite{28}.
+Thus, if nature itself is not in force to create a true picture of the microworld fundamental interactions regardless of gravity, the suggested field theory of unification is strictly the left-right antisymmetrical theory, which describes the left- and right-handed particles taking into account that the same lepton cannot be simultaneously a left- and a right-handed fermion.
+Therefore, it predicts an equality of the number of components in all types of fermions [32].